Worst to First Jerseys: Buffalo Sabres

 Exactly the same as above, but without the numbers on the front (aside from the 2006-07 edition), without the pit stains, all that damn grey removed, and a lighter shade of blue.
 All of which makes the jerseys so much nicer.
 The jerseys from 1970-80 has an slightly lighter shade of blue (the same as the 2010-12 third jerseys), so I’d favour those a bit more, but they’re not radically different enough to necessitate a whole new inclusion in the rankings.

 Again, these are sweet, unique and classic jerseys.
-Easily the best the Sabres have worn, by a long shot.
+And originally, they were the best jerseys the Sabres have ever worn…but they’ve been surpassed by recent additions to the Sabres library.

-Jersey Recommendation: There’s a lot of different players you could choose since these jerseys span so long a time (Andreychuk, LaFontaine, Barrasso, Turgeon, Housley, Mogilny), but for me, a #11 Perrault is the easy choice.
+Jersey Recommendation: There’s a lot of different players you could choose since these jerseys span so long a time (Andreychuk, LaFontaine, Barrasso, Turgeon, Housley, Mogilny), but for me, a #11 Perreault is the easy choice.
 The first draft pick, first leader and a dominant player in his time.
-Get it in the 1970–80 blue jersey.